RaskiTech/Animated-Optical-Illusion/README.md

 The animation order of the images is top down in the folder, so make sure they are in the correct order.

 Note:
-The amount of images usually depends on the paper with the strips Remember to print the image in the correct size.
-Otherwise it won't work
+The amount of frames a image can have usually depends on the paper with the strips.
+Also remember to print the image in the correct size.
+Otherwise the effect won't work